Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Collective Mode Relationships

 Thus, in this simple case, each LZEF couples to a LZM that is the same up to a constant prefactor.
-Furthermore, the prefactor of $\lambda^{-1}$ indicates that all LZMs also happen to be zero energy modes in this case.
+Furthermore, the prefactor of $\lambda^{-1}$ indicates that in this case, all LZMs also happen to be zero-energy modes.

 The relationship between ZDTs and SSSs is even more straightforward since they are both types of external tensions.
 Now note that by definition, a SSS does not generate net forces on the nodes.
-Because $\pdv{\vbu}{\vbf}$ is full rank and uniquely map from forces to displacements, the zero net force created by a SSS must also result in zero displacement of the nodes.
-Similarly, because a ZDT does not generate displacements, applying $\qty[\pdv{\vbu}{\vbf}]^{-1}$ maps the zero displacement created by a ZDT to zero net forces on the nodes.
+Because ${\partial \vbu / \partial\vbf}$ is full rank and uniquely maps from forces to displacements, the zero net force created by a SSS must also result in zero displacement of the nodes.
+Similarly, because a ZDT does not generate displacements, applying $[\partial \vbu / \partial\vbf]^{-1}$ maps the zero displacement created by a ZDT to zero net forces on the nodes.
 Thus, we conclude that every SSS is a ZDT and every ZDT is a SSS.
-Evidently, the two types of modes are always equivalent.
+Evidently, the two types of modes are always the same.